gocd/www.go.cd/contribute/index.markdown

 ### <a name="after-commit-is-merged"></a> After Commit is merged

 #### Build
 We build Go using Go!
 So once your commit is merged relevant pipelines get triggered.
 You can track them [here](https://build.go.cd/).
+<br>Use following credentials to login:

+* username: view
+* password: password

 #### Spec, Unit test, Integration test failures
 After the commit is merged there might be Spec failures (rails) or Unit / Integration test failures (Java), in which case we will notify you about the failures & revert your commit so that you can fix them and issue a fresh pull request.